 More

-How to Lock Windows 7 & 8.1 Devices in Multi-App Kiosk Mode
+How to Set Multi-App Kiosk Mode on Windows 7 & 8.1 Devices

 Kiosk mode helps organizations create a locked-down and dedicated user experience on Windows devices.
 A multi-app kiosk approach is appropriate for devices that are shared by multiple people.
 Each user can authenticate the device and receive a customized experience based on the configuration.